antoinedlm/Nxt2ITSM/README.md

 - __nxql_field_type__ is the type of the field in the nxql datamodel
 - __dynamic field__ is the name of the dynamic field

-To find the right format for a __dynamic fields__, use the nxql editor and run the following query:
+To find the right format for a __dynamic field__, use the nxql editor and run the following query:
 ```
 (select #"" (from device))
 ```